mathnaufal/multirotor-isaaclab-naufal/README.md

 ## Overview

 This repository contains the implementation of my undergraduate thesis at Institut Teknologi Bandung (ITB).
-This thesis aims to investigate cooperative payload transportation of multi-UAV systems with Multi-Agent RL using NVIDIA's Isaac Lab, navigating through constrained environments.
+This thesis aims to analyze cooperative payload transportation of multi-UAV systems with Multi-Agent RL using NVIDIA's Isaac Lab, navigating through constrained environments.

 ## Objectives